NeuroML/Documentation/source/Userdocs/Paths.md

 The `.` and `..` path constructs are special constructs that mean "the current node" and "the parent node" respectively.

-For example, in the {reF}`Izhikevich network example <userdocs:getting_started:single_example>`, the network is defined in NeuroML like this:
+For example, in the {ref}`Izhikevich network example <userdocs:getting_started:single_example>`, the network is defined in NeuroML like this:
 ```{code-block} xml
     <network id="IzNet">
         <population id="IzPop0" component="iz2007RS0" size="5">